kaycebasques/kayce.basqu.es/content/blog/lighthouse.md

 <h2 id="next">Next steps</h2>

+Here's the general workflow for using this information to improve page quality:

 1. Audit one of your documentation pages.
 1. Read your report and explore the suggestions.
 Look for changes that you can make within your content files.
 Examples include missing `alt` attributes on images, oversized images, and unoptimized images.
 1. Make the changes, and then run another audit to make sure your changes fixed the problem.

+Send me questions and comments at kayce@basqu.es.

 <h2 id="config">Appendix: Configuration options</h2>